Arugula Pesto Recipe – Nut Free

 Switch up your pesto game with this arugula pesto.
 It’s great on pasta, pizza, and so much more!

 The first time I tried arugula, I hated it.
 I thought, why is this green stuff spicy?
 But eventually, as I have with many things, I grew to love it.
 The bold flavor it brings is such an asset in so many recipes.
-Toss a pile on top of pizza, serve it with a baked chimichanga, stir it into soup or pasta sauce, or of course, make a killer salad with it!
+Toss a pile on top of pizza, stir it into soup or pasta sauce, or of course, make a killer salad with it!

 Or of course, make arugula pesto out of it.
 I’m obsessed with this pesto, you guys.
 I love the spice that arugula has – it’s not a hot spicy, just enough to wake up your taste buds a bit.
 Also in this pesto is lemon juice, which adds a refreshing brightness to contrast that subtle spiciness from the arugula.
 You’ll want to pick a high-quality olive oil because it gives this pesto tons of great flavor.
 Don’t skimp!